 - Invite your children to read some books and then set them free.
 At www.bookcrossing.com you can review a book and then label it and leave it in a public place (such as a bus stop or cafe) where it will be picked up.
 The code you label it with can then be entered on the website by the finder, where they can read your review and add their own, before setting the book free again to find its next owner.
 Some will go astray, but it can be really fun to see how far your book travels and what others think of it.

-- Sign up to the Scholastic Summer Challenge.
+- Sign up to the Scholastic Summer Challenge (based in the US).
 Read books, log minutes and meet weekly reading challenges to be in with a chance of winning prizes.
 Children around the globe are taking part in an attempt to break the world record for reading-minutes recorded, and it’s a great way to inspire excitement in reading.

 10 steps to a book-filled summer